ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 # Atlas
 ([MongoDB Atlas for your Enterprise](https://sched.co/FmAF){:target="_blank" rel="noopener noreferrer"}, Vladislava Stevanovic & Veronica Tudor)

-With Atlas MongoDB brings us DBaaS (Database As A Service).
+With Atlas, MongoDB brings us DBaaS (Database As A Service).
 You can run your database in the cloud with the cloud provider of your choice.
 Multiple options to secure your database are built in by default.
 Backups are taken automatically.